- Date : 28/09/2017

 Meanwhile, the rollout of GST is expected to further streamline the realty sector.
 The aim is to discourage purchase from unregistered dealers.
 So, the government has imposed a reverse charge on the recipient.
 This adds to the compliance cost of the purchaser.

 It remains to be seen if the rollout of GST will actually benefit homebuyers.
 Given the massive scale, initial hiccups are likely to crop up in the first few months, at least.
 On the face of it, property prices in metro cities might shoot up.
-Remember, homebuyers could pay 17-18% in taxes (12% GST plus stamp duty), which is a significant increase from the present 11-18%.
+Remember, homebuyers could pay 17-18% in taxes (12% GST on house purchase plus stamp duty), which is a significant increase from the present 11-18%.
 But builders could pass on the benefits of ITC to customers.
 Or, at least, the government directive requires them to do so.
 There is little doubt that GST will bring more accountability to the real estate sector, and will provide a traceable trail of money.
 Thus, homebuyers can hope that the government will make the property buying process much easier and hopefully, a little lighter on the wallet as well.